 Psychiatry and Medication Management

-Your loved one will meet with our medical director, Dr. Adalgisa De Los Angeles, one time per week.
+Your loved one will meet with our medical director, Dr. Adalgisa De Los Angeles.
 During the initial meeting, Dr. De Los Angeles will provide a psychiatric evaluation, monitor existing medications, and/or prescribe new medications according to your loved one’s needs.
-At every subsequent meeting, she will follow up with your loved one to check his/her medication compliance and make adjustments as needed.
-Prescribed medications will be monitored by our residential staff as directed.
+At each subsequent meeting, she will follow up with your loved one to check his/her medication compliance and make adjustments as needed.

 Upon arriving at Adaptive Center, your loved one is assigned a primary therapist.
-This therapist collaborates with them to design a Treatment Plan, meets with the client on a weekly basis, and maintains an ongoing supportive relationship aimed at helping them achieve his/her treatment goals.
+This therapist collaborates with them to design a Treatment Plan and will meet with the client at a frequency determined by their needs, usually once a week during the first 30 days.
+The therapist will maintain an ongoing supportive relationship aimed at helping them achieve their treatment goals.

 At Adaptive Center, group therapy is one of the cornerstones of our treatment program.
-Every morning and afternoon, our clinical team engages the clients in discussions centered on various topics related to their recovery, the unconscious blocks that have kept them from reaching their potential, and the way forward to success in their lives.
+In every group, our clinical team engages the clients in discussions centered on various topics related to their recovery, the unconscious blocks that have kept them from reaching their potential, and the way forward to success in their lives.
 Through the group process, clients are encouraged to express themselves and learn from one another’s experiences.

 Research shows that addressing addiction within the context of the family leads to higher rates of successful recovery.
-If you wish, you will be incorporated into our treatment process by our family therapist in a variety of ways.
+If you and your loved one express interest, you may be incorporated into our treatment process by our family therapist in a variety of ways.

 Expressing oneself through writing can be a powerful therapeutic experience.
-For this reason, we engage your loved one in the practice of keeping a journal and dedicating time each day to write about specific topics that deal with their personal challenges, and their solution.
+For this reason, we engage your loved one in the practice of keeping a journal and dedicating time each day to write about specific topics that deal with their personal challenges.

 Life Skills Education

-Emerging from active addiction your loved ones need assistance with acquiring, or recuperating life skills such as budgeting, food shopping and nutrition, cleaning, laundry, and social skills.
-Our clinical team and residential counselors work with them to address their unique needs and assist them with developing essential life skills.
+Emerging from active addiction your loved ones need assistance with acquiring, or recuperating life skills such as time management, budgeting, nutrition, and social skills.
+Our clinical team will work with them to address their unique needs and assist them in developing essential life skills.